EnvyWare/ForgePlaceholderAPI-Extensions/README.md

 Once you have downloaded the extensions you want, simply put them In `/mods/ForgePlaceholderAPI` and restart your server!

 # Extension Explanation
+This list may get out of date and is meant to serve as a general reference.
+For an up to date reference, head over to the [wiki](https://github.com/EnvyWare/ForgePlaceholderAPI-Extensions/wiki).

 CMI
 -   %cmi_balance% - Gets the player's balance
 -   %cmi_playtime% - Gets the player's playtime